ziso1011/llvm-project/README.md

   }
   ...
 ```
-`MemoryAccess()` is a method that performs memory access tracking and race detection for a thread.
+`MemoryAccess()` is a function that performs memory access tracking and race detection for a thread.

 2. `Lock` and `Unlock` (implemented in `tsan_rtl_mutex.cpp`)
 ```cpp